-If you’ve found that special someone, getting married after 50 can be a thrilling, fulfilling experience.
-But tying the knot at a later age does carry potential financial consequences that most couples in their twenties and thirties don’t have to consider.
+Getting married after 50 can be a thrilling, fulfilling experience.
+Tying the knot at a later age does carry potential financial consequences that most couples in their twenties and thirties don’t have to consider.
 For instance, you may have children from previous marriages whom you want to inherit your assets or you may receive death benefits from a late spouse.

-Although it’s difficult to consider a negative outcome when you’re giddily entering a marriage, divorce statistics remain high, and families often bicker and litigate over the assets of deceased parents or stepparents.
-To avoid these potential difficulties, couples considering marriage after 50 should take time to have a serious conversation about their financial plans.
+Although it’s difficult to consider a negative outcome when you’re entering a marriage, divorce statistics remain high.
+To avoid potential difficulties, couples considering marriage after 50 should take time to have a serious conversation about their financial plans.

 “At that point, you may no longer have the capacity to go back to work and earn a living,” Lee says.
 “If you have these discussions up front, it makes for a healthier relationship and can take away a lot of anxiety about the real reasons someone is interested in marrying you.”